FtimaBen/Pet_Dogs_Classifier/README.md

 # About
-*Classification Of Pet And Dog Images Using Famous Cnn Architecture.*
+*Classification Of Pet And Dog Images Using Famous CNN Architecture.*

 **Project submitted to:** AWS Nanodegree Summer Program on Udacity

 **Last Edit:** 2024-06-24 20:46:50 Monday

 **By:** FtimaBen

 # Default files